 By the induction hypothesis, we have $q_i \xrightarrow[n \to \infty]{}\alpha/K$ for any $i < k$.

-Let $W_1,\dots,W_k$ be i.i.d $\mathcal{N}(0,1)$ random variables.
-We show the following lemma that prove part of the step $k$ of the induction hypothesis, and proved in Section~\ref{sec:proof_lem_conv}. \begin{Lemma} Suppose Equation~\eqref{eq:induction_hyp} is true.
+Let $W_1,\dots,W_k$ be i.i.d.\@ $\mathcal{N}(0,1)$ random variables.
+We show the following lemma that proves part of the step $k$ of the induction hypothesis, proved in Section~\ref{sec:proof_lem_conv}. \begin{Lemma} Suppose Equation~\eqref{eq:induction_hyp} is true.
 Then,

 \end{Lemma} Then, what remains is to prove the convergence of $B_{N,k}$.
-Denote
+Let us denote: